vinotieno/Data-Professional-Survey/README.md

 # Data-Professional-Survey
-## This power project focuses in analyzing survey responses from data professionals.
+## This power bi project focuses in analyzing survey responses from data professionals all over the world.
 ### Table of contents
 - Project Overview
 - Data Sources